 Winter has come early to Victoria, British Columbia where I live.
 Most years we’re lucky to not see any snow but this year, it arrived on the second day of November.
 Now, to be honest, it didn’t stick around for long but it was definitely a shock to the system.

 As soon as I felt that cold Arctic air, I knew it was time to start working a new crochet scarf pattern.
 My original idea was to use a block stitch but as soon as I started working on the scarf, I knew it was a little bit too boring of a crochet stitch for what I was after.
 After fooling around with a few ideas I came up with this much more interesting cross-over block stitch crochet pattern.

 The cross-over block stitch has a lovely texture and look to it and could be used for crochet blankets, washcloths, bags, hats and more.
 Speaking of fun stitches, have you checked out the Ultimate Crochet Stitch Library yet?
 If not, check it out now, you won't be sorry!

 I’m really pleased with how this infinity scarf pattern turned out and I’ve decided it’s going to make the perfect gift for a special someone this holiday season.

 Cross-Over Block Stitch Infinity Scarf Crochet Pattern

 NOTES: Pattern in U.S. crochet terminology

-ROWS 4 – ONWARDS: Repeat rows 2-3 until your scarf reaches 52” in length.
+Repeat rows 2-3 until work measures 52” in length.

 Looking for more great crochet patterns: Color Block Crochet Tote Bag, Simple Shells Light Weight Wrap, Button Up Squares Cowl Neck Warmer, Easy Breezy Buttoned Cowl, Big Chunky Scarf, Winter Wonderland Scarf, Hooded Crochet Scarf, Geometric Crochet Basket